waffle-iron/okpluto/_PRESS-RELEASE.md

   Do you and Fido ever find yourselves all alone at the dog park?
 Have you ever had trouble finding a dog sitter for a night out of town?
 Read on and all your problems will be solved.

 ## What We Do ##
-  OK Pluto lets you easily find nearby dog owners and make plans to meet up and take your buddies for a walk, or go to the dog park.
+  Ok Pluto lets you easily find nearby dog owners and make plans to meet up and take your buddies for a walk, or go to the dog park.
 You can also search for other dog lovers to dog sit for you.

 ## Quote from You ##
   ""
   --Daisy Good, Product Owner

 ## How to Get Started ##
-  > Describe how easy it is to get started.
+  With Ok Pluto, it's easy as signing up, connecting your dog to the internet, and voila, Fido is ready to make some new friends!

 ## Customer Quote ##
-  > Provide a quote from a hypothetical customer that describes how they experienced the benefit.
+  "Eleanor has more friends than I do now."
+  --Connor C.

 ## Closing and Call to Action ##
   > Wrap it up and give pointers where the reader should go next.